 What is a Marketing Technology Stack and how can you build one?

 The vast wealth of terminology used in discussions of marketing strategy can often be overwhelming.
-On top of that, keeping abreast of the latest trends can be time consuming, meaning as quickly as you master one marketing term, the next is already demanding your attention.
+On top of that, keeping abreast of the latest trends can be time consuming.
+As quickly as you master one marketing term, the next is already demanding your attention.

 One marketing term catching commentators’ attention at the moment is the Marketing Technology Stack.
-While you could be forgiven for wondering what this is, this week we’re bringing you everything you need to know about the Stack and how you can build your own.
+This week we’re bringing you everything you need to know about the marketing tech stack and how you can build your own.

-This question has been tackled by Hubspot’s Scott Brinker, who coined the Marketing Technology Landscape, a graphic depiction of all the marketing technology companies operating in the marketplace.
+This question has been tackled by Hubspot’s Scott Brinker, who coined the Marketing Technology Landscape.
+He offers a graphic depiction of all the marketing technology companies operating in the marketplace.
 Brinker defines Marketing Technology Stacks as ‘the collection of marketing technology products that your company uses and how they’re conceptually organised.’
 He also argues that visually representing this stack is a highly valuable exercise, because this:

 ‘means you have an opportunity to step back and think about all of your digital tools, organize them in a way that makes sense and that, ideally, delivers value to prospects and customers.
 That process may even help you identify gaps or duplications in your stack.’